flutter/website/src/debugging.md

 If you use Observatory for profiling, make sure to run your application in profile mode, by passing `--profile` to the `flutter run` command.
-Otherwise, the main thing that will appear on your profile will be the debug asserts verifying the framework's various invariants (see "Debug mode assertions" below).
+Otherwise, the main thing that appears on your profile is the debug asserts verifying the framework's various invariants (see "Debug mode assertions" below).

 ### `debugger()` statement